fluuuid/codedoodl.es/docs/contributing.md

 These are the minimum number of files required for each doodle, these will be used to display / reference each individual doodle on the site / extension.

-_ProTip - use the `createDoodle.js` utility script included in the repo, it will create these minimum required files for you, and populate the manifest based on your answers to CLI prompts._

 * <code>**index.html**</code>

 	Every doodle must have a single `index.html` file as an entry point.
 This file must be situated in the root of the doodle directory, which should be located in `/doodles/<author_github_username>/<doodle_name>`.